SplendidStrontium/splendidstrontium.github.io/_posts/femputermanchine/2020-09-27-weaslie-ii.md

 > ONE MORE.

-<I>In a moment, a second cup of coffee is wafting warming scent over the table.
+<I>In a moment, a second cup of coffee is wafting warm scent over the table.
 Two laminated menus sit across from each other.
 PERKINS looks longingly at the empty seat when she hears the dinging of the door's bell.
-It's WEASLIE.
+It's WEASLIE returning.
 He sits down opposite from her and pushes the coffee into a convenient position. </i>

 ### WEASLIE ###